Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic: Act 1

 The Narrator introduces the second year, where a giant snake attacks the whole school.
 On Halloween, Wayne and Megan tell Oliver that a secret chamber has been opened and that the snake is inside.
 The defense teacher takes matters into his own hands and begins a dueling club.
 He selects "Blondo Malfoy" and Mr. Potter to practice dueling.
 After Malfoy casts a spell, it is revealed that Potter can talk to snakes.
 J Finch worries about dying, but leaves the room despite advice and is petrified when he sees the snake in the hallway.
 Wayne suggests that he kill the monster himself and become the hero of the school.
 He meets Ginny and develops a crush.
 Later, Harry kills the snake and everyone goes home for the summer.

-In year three, Megan tells her friends that a masked murder is in the school and that she thinks it's Xavia, coming to rescue her.
+In year three, Megan tells her friends that a masked murderer is in the school and that she thinks it's Xavia, coming to rescue her.
+She decides to spend time with the Braves to increase her chances.
 Leanne invites everyone to her slumber party and Sally, believing that Wayne and Oliver are throwing it, flirts with them.
 She takes off her glasses to get a clearer look at the invitation, and the boys quickly find her attractive.
-Cedric tells the Puffs a bedtime story about how the magic school was founded.
-The trio remains awake and Megan reveals that she feels like a disappointment to Xavia.
+Cedric begins to tell the Puffs a bedtime story about how the magic school, and the houses were founded, but before he gets to the Puffs, the headmaster calls for lights out.
+The trio remains awake and Megan reveals that she feels like a disappointment.
 On their field trip the next day the Puffs get drunk on Butterbeer.